Hacker0x01/docs.hackerone.com/docs/hackers/warp-client-config.md

 ```console
 warp-cli teams-enroll-token com.cloudflare.warp://h1-team-4.cloudflareaccess.com/auth?token=eyJhbGciOiJSU...
 ```
-If you are too slow you get the following error:
+If the timer runs out before you enter the token you will get the following error:
 ```console
 Error: Invalid JWT provided.
 ```